tldr-pages/tldr/pages/common/spike.md

 > Spike is a full featured static website generator written in JavaScript.

-- Creates a new project using the default template:
+- Create a new project using the default template:

 `spike new {{project_name}}`

-- Compiles your project, watches for changes, and reloads:
+- Compile your project, watche for changes, and reload:

 `spike watch`

-- Compiles your project once:
+- Compile your project once:

 `spike compile`

-- Removes the output directory:
+- Remove the output directory:

 `spike clean`